Where you can study

 This course incorporates financial markets into macroeconomic models and analyses government policies that address current macroeconomic events.

-The modelling of microeconomic decision-making, with application to real-world issues.
+The modelling of microeconomic decision-making of competing firms in industries, with application to real-world issues.

 An examination of major development problems and issues, both domestic and international, from a combined economic theory, empirical and policy-oriented perspective.

-Specification and estimation of econometric models for policy analysis and forecasting.
-Treatment of common problems encountered in economic and financial data analysis.
+Specification and estimation of business models for policy analysis and forecasting.
+Treatment of common problems encountered in real world data analysis using econometric models.

 Admission to Massey